-3.2 The redetermination policy and the selection of the solvency margin, marketing and potential profit objectives associated with that policy are company management decisions.
-Examples of some possible policies are presented in the following paragraphs.
+The redetermination policy and the selection of the solvency margin, marketing, and potential profit objectives associated with that policy are company management decisions.

+4.3 Examples of Client Policies-Examples of some possible policies are presented in the following paragraphs.